Devi Nampiaparampil: Media

-Doctor Devi has appeared as a physician on the daytime soap opera, General Hospital, before becoming a physician in her real life.
+Nampiaparampil has appeared as a physician on the daytime soap opera, General Hospital, before becoming a physician in her real life.
 She intermittently appeared on the show between 2002 and 2005.
 She made her debut as a medical expert on television on The Dr. Oz Show when she demonstrated botox injections for chronic migraine pain in front of a live audience.
 Mehmet Oz nicknamed her Doctor Devi when she appeared on his show.

-In 2015, She worked on a short documentary, entitled, "A Life For A Life: Trading Organs For One More Today," which won a Jury Award at the Directors Guild of America Student Film Awards.
+In 2015, Nampiaparampil worked on a short documentary, entitled, "A Life For A Life: Trading Organs For One More Today," which won a Jury Award at the Directors Guild of America Student Film Awards.
 She published a related article in Newsweek entitled "How a Death Row Inmate's Request to Give His Organs Kept Him Alive".

-In 2016, Doctor Devi became an on-air medical contributor for Fox 5, analyzing medical developments for Good Day NY, Fox 5 News at 5, News at 6, and News at 10.
+In 2016, Nampiaparampil became an on-air medical contributor for Fox 5, analyzing medical developments for Good Day NY, Fox 5 News at 5, News at 6, and News at 10.
 She has appeared in over 350 national news segments for Fox News Channel, MSNBC, and CNN among other networks.
-She also has a master's degree in journalism from the Columbia University Graduate School of Journalism.

-Political career
+Politics

-Doctor Devi ran for New York York City Public Advocate in the 2021 election.
+Nampiaparampilran for New York York City Public Advocate in the 2021 election.
 She won the Republican primary, losing in the general election to incumbent Democrat Jumaane Williams.